cemrifki/sentiment-analysis/README.md

-# sentiment-analysis
+# Sentiment analysis in Turkish: Supervised, semi-supervised, and unsupervised techniques

+This repo contains the source code of the paper --

+Sentiment analysis in Turkish: Supervised, semi-supervised, and unsupervised techniques.
+Cem Rıfkı Aydın, Tunga Güngör.
+Natural Language Engineering, Cambridge University Press.

-In this project, sentiment analysis is performed in Turkish and English.
+In this study, sentiment analysis is performed in Turkish and English.
 To achieve this, unsupervised, semi-supervised, and supervised approaches have been developed and applied.
 The supervised methods include LSTM, CNN, and delta-IDF techniques.
 For Turkish, a morphological analysis is also incorporated, further improving performance.
 The methods are evaluated on datasets from various genres, making the approach cross-domain and easily adaptable to other languages.

 ## Requirements